enterpriseDomain/ClassMaker/README.md

 Class-Manufacturer
 ============

-This is a library for creating exploitable in-place Java classes in runtime.
+This is a library for creation in runtime of exploitable in-place Java classes, based on Ecore metamodel.
-It generates the classes, based on Ecore-based metamodel.
-Methods of those can be invoked through reflection.
+These classes immediately available to library's client program through reflective interface.

 Usage sample: